TrickyPells/cLASpy_T/docs/source/install/windows.rst

 .. note::

   If you do not know what :command:`git` is, you can download |claspyt| source code on the `github page <https://github.com/TrickyPells/cLASpy_T>`_.
   Choose the branch you want to download and click :guilabel:`&Code` on the right, then :guilabel:`&Download ZIP`.
   Once downloaded, decompress the ZIP file in the directory you want.

-Once you cone or download/decompress source code, move to the :file:`cLASpy_T` directory:
+Once you clone or download/decompress source code, move to the :file:`cLASpy_T` directory:

 .. code-block:: doscon